AGEugenio/Design-of-a-Gesture-Controlled-Robotic-Arm-for-Dental-Operatory-Light-Self-Positioning-System/README.md

 <img src="https://github.com/AGEugenio/Design-of-a-Gesture-Controlled-Robotic-Arm-for-Dental-Operatory-Light-Self-Positioning-System/assets/113889259/83982304-bc88-4379-b7ba-3f0e64351ff6" width="30%" />
 <img src="https://github.com/AGEugenio/Design-of-a-Gesture-Controlled-Robotic-Arm-for-Dental-Operatory-Light-Self-Positioning-System/assets/113889259/c54f73d6-0951-4918-9bd9-805b2f58b178" width="30%"  />
 <br>
-<h6>These show the real-time detection of the face and hand in the application.
+<h6 align= "justify">These show the real-time detection of the face and hand in the application.
 Here, an Open-Source Computer Vision (OpenCV) library was used for the reading and processing of the captured image in the system.
 Also, pre-built models from Mediapipe and OpenVINO were used for the face and hand detection.
 Moreover, the mouth landmarks in dlib’s 68-point model were used for mouth location.</h6>

 </p>